Jacobian curve of singular foliations: Collinear and non-collinear points and divisors

-Although the definition of $\Delta_E(R_l^E)$ seems different to the one given by Kuo and Parusi\'nski in \cite{Kuo-P-2002,Kuo-P-2004}, we will show in section~\ref{sec:curvas} that both definitions coincide in the case of curves.
+Although the definition of $\Delta_E(R_l^E)$ seems different to the one given by Kuo and Parusi\'nski in \cite{Kuo-P-2002,Kuo-P-2004}, we will show in subsection~\ref{sec:curvas} that both definitions coincide in the case of curves.

 Take coordinates $(x_p,y_p)$ in the first chart of $E_{red}$ such that $\pi_E(x_p,y_p)=(x_p,x_p^p y_p)$, $E_{red}=(x_p=0)$ and assume that $R_{l}^E =(0,c_l^E)$, $l=1,2,\ldots, b_E$, in these coordinates.
 We define the {\em rational function ${\mathcal M}_E (z)={\mathcal M}^{{\mathcal F},{\mathcal G}}_E(z)$ associated to the divisor\/} $E$ {\em for the foliations $\mathcal F$ and $\mathcal G$} by